 All animal work must have been conducted according to relevant national and international guidelines.
-In accordance with the recommendations of the Weatherall report on "The use of non-human primates in research," we specifically require authors to include details of animal welfare and steps taken to ameliorate suffering in all work involving non-human primates.
+All such studies must have been approved by the authors' institutional review board or equivalent ethical committee(s), and this must be stated in the manuscript.
+In accordance with the recommendations of the Weatherall report on "The use of non-human primates in research," we specifically ask the authors to include details of animal welfare and steps taken to ameliorate suffering in all work involving non-human primates.

 If a problem arises post-publication, Impact Journals conducts investigations following COPE guidelines in cooperation with the authors and their affiliated institution.

 - Any instance of unethical publishing behavior will be investigated, even if it is discovered years after publication.

 - Editors/Publishers follow COPE recommendations as a guideline for ensuring that investigations are effective.

 - If an error or misconduct are confirmed, a correction or retraction is published in the journal.